stcox/gke-wordpress/README.md

   * NGINX is built with the [`nginx-naxsi`](https://github.com/chepurko/nginx-naxsi) image, which comes with:
     * NBS System's [NAXSI module](https://github.com/nbs-system/naxsi).
 NAXSI means [NGINX](http://nginx.org/) Anti-[XSS](https://www.owasp.org/index.php/Cross-site_Scripting_%28XSS%29) & [SQL Injection](https://www.owasp.org/index.php/SQL_injection).
     * Handy configurations for NGINX and the NAXSI web application firewall are also included via `ConfigMap`s.

 * **MariaDB**
   * Initially, the WordPress pods all interface with one [Google Cloud SQL](https://cloud.google.com/sql/) database server.
-This is so anyone can start off with a full-fledged web farm and bring up any number of websites using one HA Cloud SQL server instance with a database for each site.
+This is so anyone can start off with a full-fledged web farm and bring up any number of websites using a Cloud SQL server instance with a database for each site.

 * **Redis**
   * To reduce hits to the DB we build the WP image with the `redis` PHP extension and include a Redis `Deployment`.
   * WP must be configured to use Redis upon initialising a new WP site by installing and configuring the WP [Redis Object Cache](https://wordpress.org/plugins/redis-cache/ "Redis Object Cache plugin for WordPress") plugin.

 * **Ingress/Kube Lego**
   * Websites are reached externally via an `nginx` `Ingress` controller.
 See Kubernetes documentation regarding `Ingress` in the [official docs](https://kubernetes.io/docs/user-guide/ingress/ "Ingress Resources") and on [GitHub](https://github.com/kubernetes/ingress/blob/master/controllers/nginx/README.md "NGINX Ingress Controller").
   * All TLS is terminated at `Ingress` via free Let's Encrypt certificates good for all domains on your cluster.
 Better yet, certificate issuance is handled automatically with the awesome [Kube Lego](https://github.com/jetstack/kube-lego "Kube Lego").

 * See [**Installation and Usage**](USAGE.md) for instructions on getting up and running.

 ![Kubernetes WordPress Architecture](k8s-wordpress.png "Kubernetes WordPress Architecture")

 ## TODO